mit-submit/submit-users-guide/source/future/alma.rst

      singularity shell --bind /cvmfs:/cvmfs --bind /work/submit:/work/submit --bind /data/submit:/data/submit  /cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-el7:latest

-You can add any additionaly binding (with whatever you are using).
+You can add any additionally binding (with whatever you are using).
 Then use "bash" command to load your personal bash setup.

 If you need something specific besides this singularity, please email us at submit-help@mit.edu